-Our work merges insights from basic psychological science and clinical practice to model and investigate the core mechanisms involved in the onset, maintenance and treatment of psychological disorder in young people and adults.
+Our work merges insights from basic psychological science and clinical practice to model and investigate mental illness.
 Our research asks several questions:

-2) What explains why these disorders persist over time?
+2) What explains why mental illness persists over time?

-Within this project we're investigating the problems that some people with, or at risk of, emotional disorders experience in projecting themselves i) back into their autobiographical past, ii) forward into their possible future; and iii) into the perspectives of other people.
-We’re using these insights to develop novel interventions such as Memory Specificity Training.
+Within this project we're investigating the problems that some people with, or at risk of, mental illness experience in i) recalling events their autobiographical past, ii) imagining possible future events; and iii) thinking about the perspectives of other people.
+We're also thinking about the relationships between problems in these three areas (e.g., does the way in which we think about our past shape how we think about our future?).
+We’re using these insights to develop novel interventions such as Memory Specificity Training (MeST).

 This project examines the relationships between people and their objects.
-We are currently conducting and planning several studies exploring the role of memory in hoarding, and, how the memories that people associate with some objects can make people want to own more of these objects and also how it can make these objects difficult to discard once they have been acquired.
-This project can be followed here.
+We are currently conducting and planning several studies in collaboration with Dr. James Gregory at Cardiff University in the UK.
+These studies explore the role of memory in hoarding and how the memories that people associate with some objects can make people want to own more of these objects and make it difficult to discard them once they have been acquired.

 We are fortunate enough to have many people passing through our lab and helping with our projects - far too many to list here.
 Here are our more permanent staff and a brief intro to who they are and what they do.